Lumenux/smbclientmap/README.md

 For security testing purposes I needed a tool to find readable and writable SMB shares in a network.

-I found existing tools such as smbmap and nmap's smb-enum-shares were not 100% reliable.
+I found that existing tools like smbmap and nmap's smb-enum-shares were not 100% reliable.
 However, I had positive experiences using smbclient.
 So I wrote a wrapper for smbclient.

 Authentication is done via null sessions (i.e. no username/password is given).